 -

-extreme light.
+extreme light

 These dangers can result in blast injuries, lung injuries, ruptured eardrums, shrapnel wounds, severe burns, and blindness.
 Arc flash injuries can also result in death.